 - Identify and describe the participant-level factors associated with CVB redemption.

 - Examine the effects of WIC state agency policies, practices, and other factors on CVB redemption rates.

-For this project, Insight is conducting 160 semistructured interviews with WIC participants in 4 states to identify factors that influence households’ decisions about fruit and vegetable purchases using CVBs.
-Insight is using electronic benefit transfer data and participant characteristics data Insight collected in conjunction with the Study of WIC Food Cost Containment Practices to estimate CVB redemption rates for 12 state agencies.
+For this project, Insight is conducting 144 semistructured interviews with WIC participants and 4 semistructured interviews with state agency staff in 4 states to identify factors that influence households’ decisions about fruit and vegetable purchases using CVBs.
+Insight is also using EBT data and participant characteristics data Insight collected in conjunction with the WIC Food Cost-Containment Practices Study to estimate CVB redemption rates for 12 state agencies and model the extent to which state agency policies or practices affect those redemption rates.
 These data are helping to illuminate the relationships among state agency policies and practices, state characteristics, and household characteristics and redemption rates.